-Individuals and groups from the voluntary and community sector can apply for grants of up to £10,000 to develop and run projects which are aimed at improving road safety or the take up of active travel in local communities.
-Individuals can only apply for funding if they are working in partnership with a community group, which must be involved in the application process.
+Individuals and groups from the voluntary and community sector can apply for grants of up to £10,000 to develop and run projects aimed at improving road safety or the take up of active travel in local communities.
+You can only apply as an individual if you’re working in partnership with a community group.
+The group must be involved in the application process.

-To qualify, groups must be properly constituted, have a bank account and be able to complete the project by 5 March 2021.
+To qualify, groups must be properly set up, have a bank account and be able to finish the project by 4 March 2022.

-Applicants must complete and return the application form by post or hand-deliver it to the Department for Infrastructure (DFI) at:
+If you’re eligible, you must fill in and return the application form to the Department for Infrastructure (DfI) at: